mreider/am/agilemarkdown-project/Create-users-via-stories.md

 @mreider Should it work in Pendulum editor in some way? sent by @falconandy at 2018-07-31 10:59 PM

+@falconandy - don't you think it would be better to use am sync? if you assigned a user to "someuser" and there was no user file, you would just create it.
+That's all.
+Why do you think pendulum would be helpful?

 ## Attachments

 ## Metadata